List of possible dwarf planets: Assessment by Brown

-Grundy et al.’s assessment
+Assessment by Grundy et al.

-Grundy et al. propose that dark, low-density TNOs in the size range of approximately 400-1000 km are transitional between smaller, porous (and thus low-density) bodies and larger, denser, brighter and geologically differentiated planetary bodies (such as dwarf planets).
+Grundy et al. propose that dark, low-density TNOs in the size range of approximately 400-1000 km are transitional between smaller, porous (and thus low-density) bodies and larger, denser, brighter, and geologically differentiated planetary bodies (such as dwarf planets).
 Bodies in this size range should have begun to collapse the interstitial spaces left over from their formation, but not fully, leaving some residual porosity.